 DEFLATION AND STORAGE

-To deflate your board use your thumb to push the stem down into the OPEN (DOWN) position with a slight twist counter clockwise.
+To deflate your board, use your thumb to push the stem down into the OPEN (DOWN) position with a slight twist counterclockwise.
 You will hear the air immediately release and the valve will lock into the open position.
-To remove the remaining air use the connected to the upper chamber of your pump to pull the remaining air out.
+To remove the remaining air use the pump with the hose connected to the upper chamber of your pump to pull the remaining air out.
 The key to getting your board to roll and pack well is making sure you remove all the air since if your board has residual air it will be difficult to fold.

-Often rolling the board on the opposite direction to squeeze all the air our before you unroll and roll correctly is a good method if you don't have your pump on hand.
+Often, rolling the board in the opposite direction to squeeze all the air out before you unroll and roll correctly is a good method if you don't have your pump on hand.
 Using your body weight to lay down on a partially deflated board can assist in removing any remaining air.